 For our current design, each set of induction coils consists of two coils: one coil for the transmission of power or data and the other coil for reception of power or data.
 However, the article “On the Design of Efficient Multi-Coil Telemetry System for Biomedical Implants” [2] proposes that it is more beneficial to use more than two coils (e.g. three or four coils) for inductive coupling.
 Similarly, the patent “Three-Coil Topology for Wireless Power Transfer” [5] also suggests that using three coils for inductive coupling is more beneficial.
 Both sources iterate that increasing the number of coils used for inductive coupling increases the power transfer efficiency and the gain-bandwidth.
 This allows for the maximum distance between the base station and the implant and the maximum variations in their orientation.

 Finally, our existing design does not yet have a communication protocol between the base station and the implant.
 Therefore, it would be highly advantageous to integrate the method presented in “System and Method for Communicating with an Implantable Medical Device” [6].
 By using two different power levels to establish a channel of communication and to transfer data over that channel, the base station can successfully communicate with the implant.

+I don’t really feel like I’ve learned anything new in the impact section.
+This is where you tell me why these articles/sources are helpful and what you’re going to do about it.
+All of this information was already included in the review of prior art section.
+Discuss the trade-offs and the decisions that you are going to make/have already made because of this research.

 CONCLUSION